KevinSpek/multiple-agents-in-board/README.md

 # Multiple Agents In Board

 A board contains free squares, agents and obstacles.
 Agents can move up, down, left and right we the square next to him is free.
 They are **not** allowed to move on top of obstacles and not on top of other agents.
+If an agent moves outside of the board border then he disappears from the game.
 A typical board is represented as an array:
 ```
 [0, 0, 1, 0]